dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-databricks.md

 <div style={{maxWidth: '400px'}}>
 <Lightbox src="/img/databricks_tutorial/images/databricks_connect_to_dbt_cloud.png" title="Databricks Partner Connect Connect to dbt Cloud" />
 </div>
-5. After the new tab that pops up loads, you will be bought to a webform.
+5. After the new tab loads, you will be bought to a webform.
 If you have made a dbt Cloud account with your email previously, you will be asked to provide an account name.
 If you haven't, you will be asked to provide an account name and password.

 <div style={{maxWidth: '400px'}}>
 <Lightbox src="/img/databricks_tutorial/images/databricks_partner_connect_create_account.png" title="Databricks Partner Connect Connect to dbt Cloud" />